jackhardy1/martian-robots-test/README.md

 #### 15:10
 Have created a simple UI, with inputs and outputs to reflect what is needed in the test.
 I have 30 mins left, so I am going to work on imporoving the error handling, avoiding edge cases, then refactoring the code.

+#### 15:50
+I've added some error handling for some of the inputs, but ran out of time to finish it.